 Beyond age, sex, and educational level, other socio-demographic parameters such as income, ethnicity, and religion also influence blood donation availability and donor retention.
 In several West African countries, it has been observed that donors mainly come from modest socio-economic groups, often motivated by school or community campaigns (Tagny et al., 2010).
 Religious and ethnic affiliation may also play a role: while some religious communities actively encourage donation, others limit participation due to cultural or spiritual beliefs (Kasili et al., 2019).
 Likewise, income affects the likelihood of donating, as low-income populations are more likely to participate in school- or community-based campaigns but are also at higher risk of nutritional vulnerability (Mbanya et al., 2012).

 Body mass index (BMI), defined as weight (kg) divided by height squared (m²), is a simple and widely used indicator to assess body composition (WHO, 2000).
 Several African studies emphasize the importance of considering nutritional status when assessing donor eligibility.
 In Cameroon, for example, 55.7% of donors were overweight or obese, compared to only 2.4% underweight (Ngouadjeu et al., 2023).
-Such nutritional imbalances may reduce iron reserves, increase the risk of post-donation anemia, and affect transfusion safety.
+Such nutritional imbalances may reduce iron reserves, increase the risk of post-donation anaemia, and affect transfusion safety.

 Despite these findings, few studies in Togo have combined socio-demographic (including income, ethnicity, and religion) and nutritional (via BMI) analyses of blood donors.
 This gap limits the understanding of factors determining donor eligibility and retention.
-The present study therefore aims to describe the socio-demographic characteristics and body mass index of blood donors in Togo, in order to identify potential vulnerabilities and contribute to the improvement of transfusion safety and donor retention policies.
+The present study, therefore, aims to describe the socio-demographic characteristics and body mass index of blood donors in Togo, in order to identify potential vulnerabilities and contribute to the improvement of transfusion safety and donor retention policies.

 Materials and Methods